HerreraEnvironmental/23-08082-000-TC-WQ-Dashboard/README.md

 If you do not have access to the data, please contact the contributors listed at the bottom of the repository.

-### :arrows_counterclockwise: Layout of directory and data
+### :arrows_counterclockwise: Layout of directory, data, and analysis

-The ui.R and server.R scripts contain the application code.
+The ui.R and server.R scripts contain the Shiny application code.

 **General flow of data acquisition + tidying:**

-The inputs/ folder contains internal and external data used in the app.
-The sourcing_scripts/ folder contains the scripts that will pull in external data, tidy it, and produce the data used in the app.
+The inputs/ folder contains raw data.
+The sourcing_scripts/ folder contains the scripts that will pull in external data from WQP, tidy it, and produce the data that is used in the app.
+Within the sourcing_scripts/ folder:

 -   WQP_r_script.R sources data from the remote [Water Quality Portal](https://www.waterqualitydata.us.) and tidies the sourced data to match with internal formatting.
-This tidied dataframe is saved as wqp_data.csv and is used to produce the various dashboard tables.
+This tidied dataframe is saved as wqp_data.csv (or parquet) and is used to produce the various dashboard tables.

--   The data_prep.R script produces multiple RDS files that are used within the dashboard.
+-   The data_prep.R script produces multiple RDS (or parquet) files that are used within the dashboard.

 Internal, raw data consists of the following files located in the inputs/ subdirectory: